 You see, the problem here is simple.
 If we do not see credible threats of violence as anything but harmless words, we empower the psychopaths willing to employ violence to get their way.
 If we condemn all action taken in response to such threats, we strip their victims of the ability to fight back.
 If we must prove that the other guy started the fight in every single case, nobody but those good at hiding evidence and lying benefits.
 And they will get really, really good at playing the victim.
 “I only said I’d kill her,” says the fascist without mentioning the knife he was holding, “and then she goes and shoots me!”

 The morality of actions is contextual, and independent of their legality.
 Speech is not categorically different.
-In judging whether an action taken in response to speech is morality reprehensible, neutral or even commendable, we must look at the whole of the context.
+In judging whether an action taken in response to speech is morally reprehensible, neutral or even commendable, we must look at the whole of the context.
 And in the context of a bunch of people who can at best be described as fascist-enablers gaining control over the world’s most powerful military apparatus, physical pushback against their cheerleaders seems not unreasonable.
 At the very least, the people who think so have not earned a greater share of our reprobation than the ones calling for genocide.